Ajanta Neog: Indian National Congress

 During her tenure as the PWD minister, Assam achieved huge success in infrastructure development.
-Assam was adjudged the Best Infrastructure Development State in the big state category in the 13th States Conclave by India Today group held on 6 November 2015.
-Assam was adjudged the best State in Infrastructure Development because it had registered a 17 percent increase in the length of Pucca road from 2011 to 2013–14, whereas the National average for the same period was four percent.
+Assam was adjudged the "Best Infrastructure Development State" in the big state category in the 13th States Conclave by the India Today Group held on 6 November 2015.
+Assam was adjudged the best State in Infrastructure Development because it had registered a 17 per cent increase in the length of paved road from 2011 to 2013–14, whereas the national average for the same period was four per cent.